nevepura/TableTrainNet/readme.md

 and table recognition (understand table structure, heading, cells and so on).
 It comes with a huge file of .json annotations: this has been transformed many .xml annotation files, equal to the old annotations of this project.
+The .xml filed are saved on Github.
+To get the images, see Step0 below.

 Tensorflow instead can build its own TFRecord from csv informations, so we need to convert the `xml` files into a `csv` one.